Back to All Events

 Aerial view of Cherry Hill Coolstores

-Join PotatoLink for an afternoon at Cherry Hill Coolstores to learn about all things seed!
+Join PotatoLink for a day at Cherry Hill Coolstores to learn about all things seed!
 Cherry Hill Coolstores have the capacity to handle 15,000 tonnes of seed potatoes per annum across their 16 coolstores and three large dry store areas.
 They provide services including cool storage, grading, potato seed, cutting and bulk unloading.
-During our visit, a curated panel of knowledgeable speakers will accompany us to walkthrough the many complexities and risks of the seed supply chain.
-There will also be an insightful tour of the site to demonstrate best practice of seed storage and handling.

 2. Risks and challenges that affect seed performance through the seed supply chain